batorgabora/forms-web-project/README.md

 https://batorgabora.github.io/form-web-project/

-This is the second WEB Assignment at VIA only using html and js.
+This is the second WEB Assignment at VIA only using html and js. <br>
 Job application form.